Skip to main content

 To understand priorities.

-To recognise patterns in what the client is saying, and sometimes what they are not yet able to articulate.
+To recognise patterns in what you, the client, is saying, and sometimes what you are not yet able to articulate.

 Then comes the skill of translation.

-The designer takes all of these thoughts, desires, and inspirations and begins shaping them into something coherent.
+The designer takes all of your thoughts, desires, and inspirations and begins shaping them into something coherent.

-One that not only reflects the client’s vision but often enhances it.
+One that not only reflects your vision but often enhances it.

-Because along the way, the designer contributes ideas the client may not have considered, ideas that strengthen the overall concept.
+Because along the way, the designer should contribute ideas that you may not have considered, ideas that strengthen the overall concept.

-As the design develops, another important layer begins to emerge.
+As your garden design develops, another important layer in the process begins to emerge.

 Feasibility.

-• What elements deliver the best return on investment?
+• What garden elements will deliver the best return on investment?

 • How do levels, drainage, or access affect the design?

-This stage is not about reducing the dream.
+This stage is not about reducing the dream or limiting the vision for your new garden.

-A good designer ensures the design remains exciting, while also ensuring it is achievable.
+A good designer ensures your new garden design remains exciting, while also ensuring it is achievable.

-Once the design is complete, the final chapter begins.
+Once your new garden design is complete, the final chapter begins.

-This is where the landscape team steps in.
+This is where your landscaping team steps in.

 Stone is laid.